johndao1005/FinancialApp/README.md

 ```

 #### Implemented Features

 1. **Project Structure**
    - Monorepo setup with client and server folders
    - Docker containerization for development environment
    - CI/CD workflow with GitHub Actions

 2. **Backend Progress**
-   - Express server with basic API structure
+   - Express server with RESTful API structure
-   - User authentication routes and controllers
+   - User authentication with JWT token-based security
-   - Transaction management endpoints
+   - Transaction management endpoints with filtering and pagination
-   - PostgreSQL database models defined
+   - PostgreSQL database models with proper relationships
-   - Python script for CSV parsing and categorization
+   - Python script for CSV parsing and intelligent transaction categorization

 3. **Frontend Progress**
-   - React application with router setup
+   - React application with React Router for navigation
-   - Redux store with auth, transaction, and category slices
+   - Redux store with comprehensive state management slices
-   - Basic component structure defined
+   - Form validation and error handling
+   - Protected routes for authenticated users
+   - Responsive UI components with clean CSS styling

+4. **Specific UI Components**
+   - Login and Registration pages with validation
+   - Dashboard with visualizations using Recharts
+   - Transaction management with filtering and editing capabilities
+   - CSV upload for bank statement import
+   - User profile management with settings

 #### Next Steps

-1. Complete the basic UI components for authentication
+1. ✅ Complete the basic UI components for authentication
-2. Implement the CSV upload and parsing functionality
+2. ✅ Implement the CSV upload and parsing functionality
-3. Create the dashboard visualizations with Recharts
+3. ✅ Create the dashboard visualizations with Recharts
 4. Set up the database seeding for development
 5. Implement end-to-end testing

+Current focus: Preparing for Phase 2 with database initialization and seed data.

 ## Backlog